Written by the team at Timber Creek Distillery in Crestview, Florida. Last updated: April 2026.

 Desi’s Downtown offers an all-you-can-eat buffet experience that feels uniquely Crestview.
 The atmosphere is lively, the crowd builds quickly, and the food is genuinely good.

-The space carries a little bit of chaotic charm, and the people-watching alone makes the visit memorable.
+The space carries a little chaotic charm.
+The people-watching alone makes the visit memorable.
 Parking downtown can sometimes be tight, but the experience itself is worth it.

 Phone: (850) 689-3666